statelyai/rfcs/0000-template.md

 ## Unresolved questions

 > Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+What parts of the design are still to be decided?